legendarycode3/decentralized-stablecoin/README.md

    * Executing liquidations.
    * Integrating with Chainlink price feeds.
    * Enforcing protocol collateralization rules. </br>
-   This contract is the only contract
+   This contract is the only contract permitted to mint or burn DSC.
 2. ****DecentralizedStableCoin****